patternfly/training-scenarios/react-components/table-intro/step9.md

 A) <strong>Create a new state property to keep track of dynamic rows.</strong>

-Add the following code just below the other state properties you added in step 8.
+Add the following code just below the other state properties that were added in step 8.
 Set the initial value to the `defaultRows` constant imported from `data.js`.

 <pre class="file">
 const [rows, setRows] = React.useState(defaultRows.slice(0, defaultPerPage));